stryku/cmakesl/doc/UserGuide.md

 # CMakeSL User guide

 ## CMakeLists.txt vs CMakeLists.cmsl
 CMake binary expects that CMakeSL scripts are named `CMakeLists.cmsl`.
-Based on extension it knows how to execute the scripts.
+Based on extension (`cmsl` not `txt`) it knows that the scripts are written in CMakeSL, not the 'old' CMake language.

 ## Entry point of scripts execution
 Every `CMakeLists.cmsl` script has to have a main function.
 It's the entry point of script execution.